Which antidepressant is best for autism?

 Some newer antipsychotic medications may help with aggression, self-harm, and behavioral problems in both children and adults with autism.
 The FDA recently approved the use of risperidone (Risperdal) and apripiprazole (Abilify) to treat symptoms of autism.
 Antidepressants.

-Is there medication for high functioning autism?
+Is there any medication for autism?